kubernetes-sigs/cloud-provider-equinix-metal/README.md

 ## Control Plane Load Balancing

+CCM implements an optional control plane load balancer using one of two approaches:

+1. an Equinix Metal Load Balancer
-CCM implements an optional control plane load balancer using an Equinix Metal Elastic IP (EIP) and the Equinix Metal API's ability to assign that EIP to different devices.
+1. an Equinix Metal Elastic IP (EIP) and the Equinix Metal API's ability to assign that EIP to different devices.

 You have several options for control plane load-balancing: